ucloud/ucloud-cli/README.md

 ### Config UCloud CLI

 After install the cli, run 'ucloud config' to complete the cli configuration following the tips.
 Local settings will be saved in directory $HOME/.ucloud
+Command 'ucloud ls --object [region|project]' display all the regions and projects.
+You can change the default region and prject by runing 'ucloud config set [region|project] xxx'.
+Execute 'ucloud config --help' for more information.

 ### Uninstall UCloud CLI